 tar xvfz ndspmhd-examples.tar.gzand entering the examples directory,

-cd ndspmhd-examples/you will see two subdirectories for hydrodynamical and MHD tests:
+cd ndspmhd-examples/you will see three subdirectories for hydrodynamical, MHD (both ideal and non-ideal) and dusty-gas tests:

-$ ls HYDRO/ MHD/For hydrodynamics (in the HYDRO directory), there are 8 tests:
+$ ls DUST/ HYDRO/ MHD/ MHD-NONIDEAL/For hydrodynamics (in the HYDRO directory), there are 7 tests:

 These are all standard test problems in the computational astrophysics literature and appropriate references can be found along side these tests in my papers on SPH and SPMHD algorithms.
 The reference list gives the most useful of these.